halmasieh/Stock-analysis/README.md

 2- How do these pros and cons apply to refactoring the original VBA script?

-The cost of refactoring is higher than rewriting the code from scratch.
+The main goal of code refactoring is to make it easy to enhance and maintain in the future.
+Although the cost of refactoring is higher than rewriting the code from scratch.
 We should not refactor the code if we don't have the time to test the refactored code before release, delivery deadline is near and new development is planned.
 It can introduce bugs.